youcefMchkk/ouedkniss-job-scraper/README.md

 # ouedkniss-job-scraper
-This is a program that pop a notification (linux only) when a job containing certain keywords (words that you want to search for) is found.
+this is a program that :
+* web scrape the ouedkniss website
+* it will take as input the keyrwords (jobs) that you want to search for
+* when a job is found, a notifcation will pop in you PC (linux os only)